Measuring AM Modulation

 The text of Section 73.1570(b)(1) reads as follows: “AM stations.
 In no case shall the amplitude modulation of the carrier wave exceed 100% on negative peaks of frequent recurrence, or 125% on positive peaks at any time.”

-The easiest way to demonstrate compliance is to go look at your properly calibrated modulation monitor and see where the needles are peaking and when the lights are flashing.
-If you can do that, you have a first line defense should the FCC Inspector come calling.
+The easiest way to demonstrate compliance is to go look at your properly calibrated modulation monitor at the transmitter, and note the peak indications and when the lights are flashing.
+If you can do that, you have the first line defense should the FCC Inspector come calling.

-Loudness does count with AM and – unlike FM – station coverage is affected by the level of modulation.
-(Pumping up FM modulation to get “louder” does little, if anything, to improve coverage, while it does promote listener fatigue and generally icky-sounding audio.)
+Loudness does count with AM.
+Unlike with FM, station coverage is affected by the level of modulation.
+(Pumping up modulation to get “louder” on FM does little, if anything, to improve coverage, while it does promote listener fatigue and generally icky-sounding audio.)

 Using the Oscilloscope